MICROSIDE-TECHNOLOGY/NanoCoreX/Extended-API.md

 ## Printf support
-Unlike the official Arduino core, MegaCoreX has printf support out of the box.
+Unlike the official Arduino core, NanoCoreX has printf support out of the box.
 If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
 It's added to the Print class and will work with all libraries that inherit Print.
 Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.

 Note that the default printf implementation will NOT print floats or doubles by default.
 This is a limitation of the avr-libc printf implementation on AVR microcontrollers, but can be enabled by setting a build flag.
 This can easily be done if you're using [PlatformIO](https://github.com/MCUdude/MegaCoreX/blob/master/PlatformIO.md).